 - Seasonal items that need a boost in sales while they are still relevant

-It’s not surprising that your category page recommendations should be highlighting the products found in that category.
+It’s not surprising that your category page recommendations should highlight the products found in that category.
 Having a section here gives you the opportunity to do some visual merchandising for your site (something that is often overlooked in eCommerce).

-Think about your site as a clothing store and clicking onto the category page is like walking into a different department.
+Think about your site as a clothing store, and clicking on the category page is like walking into a different department.
 The recommended section is like a group of mannequins, and your products are the clothes.
 Maybe in your case, the “clothes” are car batteries, or crystal chandeliers, or sandwiches.
 Regardless, they are on display, front and center.